clulab/processors/docs/metal-srl.md

 Parameter | Description | Default value
 --- | --- | ---
 `m.l.i.posTagEmbeddingSize` | Size of the learned embeddings for POS tags.
-If -1, no embebddings are created for POS tags. | -1
+If -1, no embeddings are created for POS tags. | -1
 `m.l.i.neTagEmbeddingSize` | Size of the learned embeddings for NE labels.
 If -1, no embeddings are created for NE labels. | -1
 `m.l.i.distanceEmbeddingSize` | Size of the learned embeddings for the _relative_ distance between the given predicate and the current token.
 For example, in the sentence "John ate cake", the distance between the predicate "ate" and "John" is -1.
 If the value of this parameter is -1, no embeddings are created for these distances. | -1
 `m.l.i.distanceWindowSize` | Window size considered for the above distance values.
 If the value of this parameter is _k_, we consider values in the window [ -_k_, _k_].
 All the distances outside this window are mapped to either -_k + 1_ (if the token appears to the left of the predicate), or _k + 1_ (if the token is to the right of the predicate). | -1